MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/news/quickstart.md

 ---
-title: Title News Quickstart
+title: Title News quickstart
 author: v-rayro
-description: What Title News is and how to create it. ms.author: v-rayro ms.date: 11/01/2018 ms.topic: article ms.prod: gaming ms.technology: playfab
+description: What Title News is and how to create it. ms.author: v-rayro ms.date: 11/01/2018 ms.topic: article ms.prod: gaming
 keywords: playfab
 ms.localizationpriority: medium
 ---

-# Title News Quickstart
+# Title News quickstart

 Title News is a mechanism for communicating with your players.
 It contains a few basic elements: